Travel plans for thousands disrupted as airlines cancel/curtail US flights over 5G deployment | Business

 The sudden flight cancellations disrupted travel plans for thousands of passengers who were left in the lurch with little information forthcoming on when the flights will resume.

 "I will travel to Washington from New York by train and try and see if I can get a ticket on the flight.
-This last-minute cancellation and disruption are stressful but I have to take a chance.
-If I can get a seat on the flight, this hassle of additional 5-hour overnight travel to Washington will be worth it," he said.
+This last-minute cancellation and disruption is stressful but I have to take a chance.
+If I am able to get a seat on the flight, this hassle of additional 5-hour overnight travel to Washington will be worth it," he said.

-Priyanka Seth, another passenger whose flight got canceled due to the 5G issue, said she was traveling to Mumbai and was eager to meet her parents after nearly five years.
+Priyanka Seth, another passenger whose flight got cancelled due to the 5G issue, said she was travelling to Mumbai and was eager to meet her parents after nearly five years.

 "The pandemic as it is has made travel very stressful.
 Additional problems caused by such last-minute cancellations are leaving so many people in the lurch," Seth said.

-"I know of people who have traveled by road/air to get a connection from Delhi to New York.
-Passengers waited for over two hours at the airport before being told that the flight was canceled.
+"I know of people who have travelled by road/air to get a connection from Delhi to New York.
+Passengers waited for over two hours at the airport before being told that the flight was cancelled.
 They should have been informed on time.
-It is not possible that the flight was canceled at the last minute," he said, adding that the airlines would have known that there could be disruptions and should have notified passengers well in advance.
+It is not possible that the flight was cancelled at the last minute," he said, adding that the airlines would have known that there could be disruptions and should have notified passengers well in advance.

 "I am inundated with calls from people who are inquiring when the flights will resume.
-Those traveling on the 19th of January are now stranded.
-Others traveling in the coming days and weeks are worried by the uncertainty caused by the suspension of the flights," Bhandari, who is also Chairman of REDIO - Rescuing every Distressed Indian Overseas, said.
+Those travelling on the 19th of January are now stranded.
+Others travelling in the coming days and weeks are worried by the uncertainty caused by the suspension of the flights," Bhandari, who is also Chairman of REDIO - Rescuing every Distressed Indian Overseas, said.

 US mobile networks AT&T and Verizon have agreed to postpone the rollout of their new 5G service at some airports, according to US media reports.

-''We are frustrated by the FAA's inability to do what nearly 40 countries have done, which is to safely deploy 5G technology without disrupting aviation services, and we urge it does so promptly,'' CNN quoted Megan Ketterer, a spokesperson for AT&T, as saying.
+''We are frustrated by the FAA's inability to do what nearly 40 countries have done, which is to safely deploy 5G technology without disrupting aviation services, and we urge it do so in a timely manner,'' CNN quoted Megan Ketterer, a spokesperson for AT&T, as saying.

-The Biden administration welcomed the delay, saying that the ''agreement will avoid potentially devastating disruptions to passenger travel, cargo operations, and our economic recovery while allowing more than 90 percent of wireless tower deployment to occur as scheduled.''
+The Biden administration welcomed the delay, saying that the ''agreement will avoid potentially devastating disruptions to passenger travel, cargo operations, and our economic recovery, while allowing more than 90 per cent of wireless tower deployment to occur as scheduled.''
+PTI YAS AMS AKJ AKJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)